MTstateIntroStats/IntroStatActivitiesHybrid/_book/02-A02-sampling.md

 #### Random selection {-}

-Today we will return to the American Indian Address introduced in the out of class activity.
+Today we will return to the American Indian Address introduced in the out-of-class activity.
 Suppose instead of attempting to select a representative sample by eye (which did not work), each student used a random number generator to select a simple random sample of 10 words.
 A **simple random sample** relies on a random mechanism to choose a sample, without replacement, from the population, such that every sample of size 10 is equally likely to be chosen.

 To use a random number generator to select a simple random sample, you first need a numbered list of all the words in the population, called a **sampling frame**.
 You can then generate 10 random numbers from the numbers 1 to 359 (the number of words in the population), and the chosen random numbers correspond to the chosen words in your sample.